Egyptian liberal finds enemies on all sides

 The charges brought against Hamzawy stem from his criticism of a court ruling last year that sentenced 43 Americans, Europeans and Egyptians who had worked for international democracy promotion groups, including U.S.-based groups.

-Two dozen others, including Mursi, are due to go on trial in the same case, accused of insulting the judiciary on a number of different occasions in various contexts.
+Two dozen others, including Mursi, are due to go on trial in the same case, accused of insulting the judiciary on a number of different occasions in different contexts.

 Many other secular-minded Egyptians took a different view of the army's move against Mursi, their concern about Brotherhood rule outweighing everything else.
 Hamzawy said they had given up on democratic ideals.